amatsagu/dotfiles/README.md

 2. Install all packages listed in `pkg/core.go`, `pkg/sway.go` & `pkg/theme.go`
 3. Run scripts in order: `script/cursor.sh`, `script/gtk-theme.sh`, `script/papirus-folders.sh`, `script/gsettings.sh` & `script/clone-configs.sh`
 4. Restart machine (highly recommended)
-5. Login into any tty and type `sway` to start session

 ## First entry
 Type `sway` into any tty to start Sway session.
 Default configuration is tailored for my laptop so you'll need to edit `~/.config/sway` configs to at least change keyboard layout and screen scalling.
 If you dislike starting sway from tty, you can install login manager or add below code at bottom of `~/.profile` for auto-start: